-- 1. Adoption of value based and student centric approach in imparting curricular and extra-curricular activities. - 2.
+- 1. Adoption of value based and student centric approach in imparting curricular and extracurricular activities. - 2.
 To comprehend advanced theoretical inputs in strategic management, Human resources management, Entrepreneurial development, Labour legislation. - 3.
-To enhance practical skills through corporate accounting, costing methods and management accounting. - 4.
+To enhance practical skills through corporate accounting, costingmethods and management accounting. - 4.
 To encompass the horizon of knowledge in the emerging field of commerce, insurance, investment finance, risk management in banks. - 5.
-To enrich the quality of research designing, research applications and research outcomes. - 6.
+To enrich the quality of research designing, research applications andresearch outcomes. - 6.
 To impart and motivate leadership and entrepreneurial skills. - 7.
-To develop qualitative analysis to promote business decision and business environment.
+To develop qualitative analysis to promote business decision and businessenvironment. - 8.
+To encourage students to organise Commerce fests, conferences and involve them for industrial visits, student internship programmes, training and placement which establishes an integrated learning environment.